 Finance administers the financial affairs of the Town including cash management, accounting, debt administration, payroll, utility billing and collection, accounts payable and receivable, risk management, and purchasing and provides financial customer service to utility customers, taxpayers, other Town departments, employees, and vendors.
-Along with developing and executing the Town's budget, the Finance Department produces the Comprehensive Annual Financial Report, which includes general information about the Town, financial statements and the independent auditors’ report as well as statistical information.
+Along with developing and executing the Town's budget, the Finance Department produces the Comprehensive Annual Financial Report.
+This includes general information about the Town, financial statements and the independent auditors’ report as well as statistical information.
 Thanks to prudent financial decision-making and action by the entire team of Council and staff, the Town of Cary’s bonds are rated AAA--the best possible rating for a local government.

 Fire protects the community from the adverse effects of disasters and emergencies by employing highly motivated, well-trained fire personnel who use proactive and cost efficient approaches to emergency response and public fire education; provides fire suppression, emergency medical service in a first responder capacity, and technical rescues.
 The department is internationally accredited.